 Please review the common questions we receive.
 If you don’t see the answer, then click on the last question to send us your own inquiry.

-Graduates go into private practice, work in clinics or hospital settings and even hydrotherapy centers.
+Graduates go into private practice, work in veterinary clinics and even hydrotherapy centers.
 Other popular places of employment include grooming salons, doggy daycares and equestrian centers.
 Some practitioners specialize by working at racetracks or in particular disciplines.
 You can find detailed information here.

 Please visit the Course Catalog for a complete listing of our practical locations.

 The distance learning program is a self-paced program and is required to be completed within 3 months from the day you enroll.
 On average, students take 2-3 months to complete the at-home portion of the course.
 Some students have completed the course in as few as 6 weeks.
 You can begin the at-home portion of the course as soon as you receive the materials.

 It varies from state to state, although most states are still unregulated.
 Washington State no longer requires that you either work under veterinarian supervision or that you have a human massage license in addition to your animal training.
 You may now complete 300 hours of training to practice independently.

 Check with your local legislature for updated information or call the office at 877.836.3703.
 You can also visit the International Association of Animal Massage & Bodywork website (www.iaamb.org) and view the Animal Massage Laws by State chart and additional information on their site.

 The cost of our Foundation Level programs is $3000.
 This included the Distance Learning course, the hands-on Practical Course and the Case Study portion.
 Shipping and handling is not included.